dpointeck/greenlight/README.md

-# FDS golang webapi
+# golang movies webapi
-this small project should be a prototype for the FDS webservice written in golang
+this small project is my follow allong with the book Let's go further from Alex Edwards

 ## Setup
 Make sure you have go 1.16 installed with